run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Root Cause:__ By default, Python buffers stdout, and stderr, which are not flushed in real-time.
 This may cause logs to appear sometimes minutes after being buffered.

     __Resolution:__ Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. `python -u main.py`.

-???
-"Version 2.4 or lower: Runai list jobs command works but runai submit does not"

-    __Resolution:__ Helm utility is not installed.
-See Run:ai CLI Installation documentation.